Our Senior Public Health Nutrition Advisor, Alana McDonald, answers some frequently asked questions about vitamin D.

 Why do some supplement labels say that the recommendation for vitamin D is only 5 micrograms per day?

-Food labelling is harmonised at EU level therefore products on the market in the UK are required to be labelled in accordance with the EU requirements as set out in legislation.
-The EU Nutrient Reference Value (NRV) for Vitamin D is 5 micrograms (mcg) per day compared with the UK recommendation of 10 micrograms per day.
+Prior to leaving the EU, food labelling regulations were harmonised at EU level.
+Now that the UK has left the EU these regulations have become retained EU law and forms part of our domestic food law in Great Britain.
+As a result products on the market in GB are required to be labelled in accordance with the requirements set out in the retained EU regulation.
+The retained EU Nutrient Reference Value (NRV) for Vitamin D is 5 micrograms (mcg) per day compared with the UK recommendation of 10 micrograms per day

 Why can’t we make vitamin D from sunlight over winter?